DevExpress/Blazor/README.md

 # Localization

 DevExpress Blazor components ship localizable resources for UI elements, such as button captions, menu items, error messages, and dialog boxes.
-Refer to [localization.md](localization.md) for more information.
+Refer to the [Localization](https://docs.devexpress.com/Blazor/401564/common-concepts/localization) help topic for more information.

 # Free Blazor Utilities and Dev Tools